British Anabaptism

 Anabaptists did not originate in England, but came from Continental Europe to escape persecution from Switzerland.
 English Anabaptism did not touch the country as quickly as other countries since Henry VIII wanted to eradicate heresy quickly and wanted to push a unified church in England.
 In fact, during his rule in 1535, Henry VIII had them deported out of England officially with a proclamation that, "Ordered Anabaptists to leave the realm within twelve days after parliament adjourned or suffer the penalty of death."
 In 1539 he pardoned Anabaptists with a similar proclamation to restore them to the Roman Catholic church.
 He wanted unity above all.
 While Henry VIII had broken away from the Catholic Church himself, Anabaptists did not face a welcoming country from the beginning of their coming to England.
 Both Henry and his Tudor successors have charged dissidents on the basis of Anabaptism, some of whom had not such convictions.
 Looking at primary sources, this means that just because they were charged as an Anabaptist does not mean they were one.

+In the present-day, there is a Conservative Mennonite Anabaptist congregation in Craven Arms—Shropshire Hills Mennonite Church—that is a part of the Nationwide Fellowship Churches.
+A Beachy Amish Anabaptist congregation—Dunmore East Christian Fellowship—is present in Kilmacanogue, as well.
+There are two Bruderhof Communities in the United Kingdom, Beech Grove Bruderhof Community and Darvell Bruderhof Community.